swimlane/atomic-operator/docs/running-tests-script.md

 ## Get Prerequisities

-Another optional paramater deteremines if we retrieve or run any `get_prereq_command` values defined within the Atomic test.
+Another optional parameter deteremines if we retrieve or run any `get_prereq_command` values defined within the Atomic test.

 ```python
 art.run(